 The interclavicle was

-long posterior process and a very short dorsal process.
-The ischium was was extended posteriorly.
+The ilium had a long posterior process and a very short dorsal process.
+The ischium was extended posteriorly.
 The femur was relatively large, ~37% of the skull length The pedal phalangeal formula was 2-3-4-5-5.
 The pes was preserved as a jumble.
-The present reconstruction differs slightly from that of Ruta and Clack (2006).
 Tiny claws first appear.
 Pedal digit 1 was tiny.
-The toes were more asymmetrical in length. |
+The toes were more asymmetrical in length (see below). |